oroinc/OroCommerceStorefrontStyleGuide/README.md

 ## How to use

 * Download the latest OroCommerce Storefront Style Guide from [here](https://github.com/oroinc/OroCommerceStorefrontStyleGuide/releases)
-* Unzip it, and double click `Storefront Style Guide.sketch`
+* Unzip it, and double click `OroCommerce Storefront Style Guide.sketch`

+For more information, please read the [Documentation](https://doc.oroinc.com/frontend/storefront-design/storefront-style-guide/index.html).